aaronshaver/nginx-ansible-linux/README.md

 5. Install Ansible on the child node: `sudo apt-get install ansible`

-6. Ensure your nodes are accessible by Ansible: `ansible -m ping all`.
+6. Ensure your nodes are accessible by Ansible: `ansible -m ping nginx`.
 If this fails, some things to check are:
     1. Make sure your child node is open to ping traffic, e.g. on AWS EC2, add "All ICMP - IPv4" to the inbound rule of an attached security group.
 While you're at it, add a Custom TCP Rule (assuming AWS) for port 8888.
     2. Make sure you can SSH manually into the child node without Ansible
     3. Run the command with `-vvv` and manually execute the command Ansible is executing (e.g. it'll show the full log of SSH attempts)